-- (B) the Board of Legal Education certificate; and - (C) from report the a Commissioner of Police setting out the applicant's criminal record, if any, in this any other or Australian jurisdiction prepared not more than 6 months before the date of swearing of the affidavit; - (b) two affidavits as to character in the prescribed form, each made by an acceptable deponent; - (c) any other affidavits, reports, certificates or documents required by the Court. - (2) If an applicant for admission is a qualified overseas applicant, the following documents are required in support of the application: - (a) an affidavit by the applicant in the prescribed form - (i) addressing each of the suitability matters; and - (ii) addressing any relevant matters; and - (iii) to which is annexed - (A) the published notice, or a copy of the published r.
-783AE notice, required by rule 783AC; and
+- (B) the Board of Legal Education certificate; and - (C) report from the Commissioner of Police setting out the applicant's criminal record, if any, in this other any or jurisdiction Australian prepared not more than 6 months before the date of swearing of the affidavit; - (b) two affidavits as to character in the prescribed form, each made by an acceptable deponent; - (c) any other affidavits, reports, certificates or documents required by the Court. - (2) If an applicant for admission is a qualified overseas applicant, the following documents are required in support of the application: - (a) an affidavit by the applicant in the prescribed form - (i) addressing each of the suitability matters; and - (ii) addressing any relevant matters; and - (iii) to which is annexed - (A) the published notice, or a copy of the published

-- (B) the Board of Legal Education certificate; and - (C) unless the Court determines otherwise, a report from the police in the overseas jurisdiction where the applicant obtained the academic qualification and practical legal training on which he or she relies, setting out the applicant's criminal record, if any, prepared not more than 2 years before the date of swearing of the affidavit; - (b) two affidavits as to character in the prescribed form, each made by an acceptable deponent; - (c) any other affidavits, reports, certificates or documents required by the Court. - (3) If an applicant for admission is an overseas practitioner, the following documents are required in support of the application: - (a) an affidavit by the applicant in the prescribed form - (i) addressing each of the suitability matters; and
+- notice, required by rule 783AC; and - (B) the Board of Legal Education certificate; and - (C) unless the Court determines otherwise, a report from the police in the overseas jurisdiction where the applicant academic obtained the qualification and practical legal training on which he or she relies, setting out the applicant's criminal record, if any, prepared not more than 2 years before date the swearing of the affidavit; - (b) two affidavits as to character in the prescribed form, each made by an acceptable deponent; - (c) any other affidavits, reports, certificates or documents required by the Court. - (3) If an applicant for admission is an overseas practitioner, the following documents are required in support of the application: - (a) an affidavit by the applicant in the prescribed form - (i) addressing each of the suitability matters; and